Goldie369/ReadMe-Generator/Readme.md

 ## Questions

-If you have any questions or comments please contact me at []().
-If you're interested in checking out any of my other projects, visit [My github](http://github.com/Goldie369) and Email address zlatelinarizova@gmail.com
+If you have any questions or comments please feel free to contact me If you're interested in checking out any of my other projects, visit [My github](http://github.com/Goldie369) and Email address zlatelinarizova@gmail.com

 I wanna say thank you to my tutor Collin Porter for the help and the support.